vh-d/Rflow/README.md

 # Rflow

-Rflow is an R package providing R users a general-purpose workflow system.
+Rflow is an R package providing R users with a general-purpose workflow framework.
+It is suitable for various purposes: from simple automation to building powerfull ETL tools.

+Rflow makes your data pipelines better organized and managable (worflow can be visualized, objects may have documentation and tags).

+It saves your time as your objects are rebuild only when its needed (also most objects are persistent over sessions).

 ## The idea